Rich-Hoepfinger/CS4641-Project/README.md

 * Precision_score : true positives / (true positives + false positives)
 reveals how many genre matches were actually of the correct genre, and was not a false positive

 As outlined in the methods, the supervised learning models we chose to use were Neural Networks, K-Nearest Neighbors, Decision Trees, and Support Vector Machines.
 All models were trained on ~4500 songs, and it was tested against ~1500 songs.
-After poor classification from the Neural Net, there was a pivot to using KNN.
-The reasoning was that the Neural Net may not have had enough data to accurately predict genres.

 The genres were converted to labels on an interval of 0 to 11.
 These are the label representations :